Hong Kong Identities - MTR - Q&A with John Lloyd

 A.C: Has your outlook to client partnership changed since you started your design practice?

-I believe that the beauty of the MTR identity lays within it's success to sustain and endure such a length of time.
-The logo's social value in Hong Kong is extremely powerful, especially in times of the city's future uncertainty.
-Hong Kong needs to feel ownership of identities like the MTR to grasp and feel attached to, when moving into the next five, ten, twenty years.
+The beauty of the MTR logo lies within its success in sustaining and enduring such a length of time.
+The logo's social value in Hong Kong is compelling, especially in times of uncertainty for the city.
+Hong Kong needs to feel ownership of identities like the MTR to grasp and feel attached when moving into the next five, ten, or twenty years.